code-423n4/2022-11-stakehouse-findings/data/RaymondFam-Q.md

 Consider taking into account this issue and warning the users that such a scenario could happen.
 If the alteration of timestamps cannot affect the protocol in any way, consider documenting the reasoning and writing tests enforcing that these guarantees will be preserved even if the code changes in the future.

-There are a total of two instances entailed:
+There are a total of four instances entailed:

 https://github.com/code-423n4/2022-11-stakehouse/blob/main/contracts/liquid-staking/GiantLP.sol#L44-L45